qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 Now we test the qgis server installation.
-The :file:`qgis_mapserv.fcgi` is available at ``/usr/lib/cgi-bin/qgis_mapserv.fcgi`` and provides a standard wms that shows the state boundaries of the Unites States of America figure_server_1_.
+The :file:`qgis_mapserv.fcgi` is available at ``/usr/lib/cgi-bin/qgis_mapserv.fcgi`` and provides a standard wms that shows the state boundaries of Alaska.
 Add the WMS with the URL ``http://localhost/cgi-bin/qgis_mapserv.fcgi`` as described in :ref:`ogc-wms-servers`.

 .. _figure_server_1: